-Students enrolled at another law school accredited by the American Bar Association who desire to take one semester or one academic year of course work at Pacific McGeorge to be applied toward degree requirements at their home law school will be considered for visiting status.
+Students enrolled at another law school accredited by the American Bar Association who desire to take one semester or one academic year of course work at McGeorge to be applied toward degree requirements at their home law school will be considered for visiting status.
 Students may submit applications for the spring or fall semester.
-Visitors are not eligible to receive their J.D. degree from Pacific McGeorge.
+Visitors are not eligible to receive their J.D. degree from McGeorge.

 To apply for admission as a visiting student, applicants must submit the following: